 Whether you’re the kind of gardener who starts with seeds or you just dabble in the occasional potted plant, we’ve got great gardening resources to help you cultivate your green thumb all year through.

-One of my best virtual landscaping and gardening friends is www.gardeners.com, the website for the Vermont-based Gardener’s Supply Company.
+One of our best virtual landscaping and gardening friends is the Vermont-based Gardener’s Supply Company.
 The site is packed with tons of articles about organic gardening and landscaping, controlling pests naturally, composting and planning a garden.
-Have a burning question?
-Just enter it on the site and someone will get back to you with an answer, usually within 24 hours.

 Connecticut-based White Flower Farm is another great resource.
 Sign up for a free catalog and you’ll be tempted year-round.
 The site sells and gives advice on perennials, annuals, flowering shrubs – including more than 40 varieties of hydrangeas – roses, bulbs and vegetables.

 Visit HGTV’s website for project ideas that can be completed in just a few hours or a few days.
 The site breaks down gardening and landscaping projects into steps, so you can clearly see what kind of commitment you’re getting yourself into.
 Ever wanted to build a potting bench?
 You’ll find it here, as well as a guide to what to plant in the fall, how to make a raised garden bed and much, much more.

 Having a beautiful garden doesn’t have to be a seasonal endeavor in the Northeast.